Twitter whistleblower reveals employees concerned China agent could collect user data | Technology

 Twitter whistleblower reveals employees concerned China agent could collect user data

+"I'm basically risking my career and reputation.
+And if something good comes from this five or 10 years down the road, it will have been worth it."
+LITIGATION AGAINST MUSK

-LITIGATION AGAINST MUSK Grassley noted that Twitter Chief Executive Parag Agrawal refused to appear at the hearing for fear it could jeopardize the company's litigation against Elon Musk, who is also the CEO of Tesla Inc. Twitter and Musk head to trial next month over whether the $44 billion takeover deal should be completed.
+Grassley noted that Twitter Chief Executive Parag Agrawal refused to appear at the hearing for fear it could jeopardize the company's litigation against Elon Musk, who is also the CEO of Tesla Inc. Twitter and Musk head to trial next month over whether the billionaire's $44 billion takeover deal should be completed.
+The senator said in his opening remarks that many of the whistleblower allegations directly implicated Agrawal, and if the claims were true, "I don't see how Mr. Agrawal can maintain his position at Twitter going forward."

 Later on Tuesday, Twitter will also announce the results of a shareholder vote on Musk's takeover of the company.
-A majority of shareholders have already approved the deal, sources told Reuters.
+Twitter shareholders have approved Musk's buyout of the company, Twitter said on Tuesday after a virtual special meeting of stockholders.
 The San Francisco-based company sued Musk for terminating the agreement, while the Tesla chief executive countersued, accusing Twitter of misrepresenting the number of false and spam accounts on its service.

 A Delaware judge ruled last week that Musk may include Zatko's whistleblower claims in his case against Twitter, but denied his request to delay the trial.
 The Senate Judiciary Committee is questioning Zatko over his claims that Twitter misled regulators about its compliance with a 2011 settlement with the Federal Trade Commission over improper handling of user data.